Logistics of Teaching Large Courses: Part 4. dealing with start-of-term chaos

 Classrooms and software: You first need to make sure that you even have a proper room to teach in!
 For instance, during my first year at UC San Diego, some of the classrooms I needed were still under construction, which was scheduled to finish in the summertime but delayed well into the fall term.

 Alternate enrollment mechanisms: Be aware of the nonstandard ways that students can enroll in your course, such as waitlists, part-time extension school programs, exchange programs, or students on academic probation.
 Again, talk to your department's admin staff about these logistics.
 Will you be willing to sign their paperwork to let them into your course late?
 How will you handle early assignments that they might have missed?

-The easiest way to manage late enrollments is to simply not make any assignments due until after the Add Deadline (usually at the end of Week 2 or 3).
+The easiest way to manage late enrollments is to not make any assignments due until after the Add Deadline (the deadline to add courses, usually at the end of week 2 or 3).
 However, that may not be feasible for your particular course.
-But if you have team projects for your course, at least don't make any team-based assignments due before the Add Deadline since teams may still be in flux during the first few weeks as students are enrolling and dropping.
+But if you have team projects for your course, don't make any team-based assignments due before the Add Deadline since teams may still be in flux during the first few weeks as students are enrolling and dropping.